Structural Plasticity

 Our contribution

 • We have measured the scalability of the framework.
-As an example, Fig. 2 shows execution times of a strong scaling test of a network with 100,000 neurons performed on different number of computation nodes.
-Following the NEST philosophy, simulations using structural plasticity can be performed at small scale in personal computers and at large scale on super computers.
+As an example, Fig. 2 shows the execution times of a strong scaling test of a network with 100,000 neurons performed on different numbers of computation nodes.
+Following the NEST philosophy, simulations using structural plasticity can be performed at a small scale on personal computers and at a large scale on supercom

 Fig. 2: Execution times for a network with 100,000 neurons which was simulated on 1 – 16 nodes in the JuRoPA supercomputer from JSC.